Convert JIF to WEBP

 Convert JIF images to WEBP format, edit and optimize images online and free.

-Wait for the converter to finish and download your WEBP image.
+Wait for the converter to finalize, then access your WEBP image.

 Rotate JIF to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to WEBP.